 Campus Advocacy Services (CAS) are available through Counseling Center: (914) 251-6390.

-If you have been the victim of sexual assault and misconduct the State University of New York and Purchase College want you to get the information and support you need, regardless of whether you would like to move forward with a report of sexual violence to campus officials or to police.
-Campus Advocacy Services are available through the Counseling Center: (914)251-6390
+If you have been the victim of sexual assault and misconduct, the State University of New York and Purchase College want you to get the information and support you need, regardless of whether you would like to move forward with a report of sexual violence to campus officials or to the police.

 You may want to talk with someone confidentially about something you observed or experienced, even if you are not sure that the behavior constitutes sexual violence.
 A conversation where questions can be answered is far superior to keeping something to yourself.

 Students are encouraged to use the Campus Advocacy Services as a first step in receiving help and information covering all options involved in incidents of sexual assault, partner violence and/or stalking.
 A confidential consultation with licensed, professional staff can help students fully understand and take whatever actions they may choose for safety, medical intervention, psychological support, and campus conduct or criminal reporting.